aeischeid/gedit-grails-bundle/README.md

 2/25/11 -
   fixed: both groovy and gpp files were getting mimetime for groovy++.

 4/2/12 -
-	updating install script to reflect new file paths relating to gedit 3/GTK update
+  updating install script to reflect new file paths relating to gedit 3/GTK update. removing plugins that are maintained elsewhere and no longer work with latest gedit.